Sanglorian/orcus/Orcus Advanced Options - current.md

 **Languages:** You can speak, read, and write Common, Primordial.
 **Skill Bonuses:** +2 Arcana, +2 Perception.

-**Magic Sight:** The grynloc has truesight 12 when it comes to seeing magical effects and magic items and those subject to magical effects or carrying magic items.
+**Magic Sight:** A grynloc can, to a range of 12 squares, see invisible creatures and  objects, automatically detect visual illusions and succeed on saving  throws against them, and perceive the original form of a shapechanger or a creature that is transformed  by magic.
 **Grynloc Gifts:** Once per encounter, you can use *shape magic* or *distraction*.

 > #### Shape Magic
 > **Encounter** **Utility** **Feature** (**Swift Action**) ● **Zone**
-> **Far** burst 3, one conjuration, summon or zone
+> **Far** burst 3 within range 10, one conjuration, summon or zone
 > **Effect** If the target is a conjuration or summon, you can move it to any unoccupied space in the burst.
 If the target is a zone, squares of your choice in the burst cease to be part of the zone and an equal number of squares in the burst become part of the zone.

 > #### Distraction